-In the "PBC" menu, the product buildup compensation can be activated and the parameters of the PBC detector are set.
+In the "PBC" menu, the Product Buildup Compensation can be activated, the background can be determined and the parameters of the PBC trigger detector are set.

-Fig. 74 PBC
+Fig. 75 PBC

-PBC enabled If the check box "PBC enabled" (Fig. 76, item 1) is activated, product buildups will be compensated.
+PBC enabled If the check box "PBC enabled" (Fig. 78, item 1) is activated, product buildups will be compensated.
 PBC live value Display field of the currently measured values of the PBC trigger detector.
 PBC threshold Input field for the count rate at which the PBC trigger detector is triggered.
 Only when the threshold count rate is exceeded (e.g. when the vessel is empty) the PBC trigger detector signals the connected level detectors the command to do a lower adjust.
 The detectors repeat to do lower adjustments as long as the threshold at the PBC trigger detector is exceeded.
 When selecting this threshold, potential product buildup on the walls of the vessel must be taken into account.
 Accordingly, the threshold should not be set too high, since product buildups would reduce the count rate at the detector.
 Thus, a count rate that is set too high could become unattainable during operation and the lower adjust would not be triggered.
+PBC background The background count rate indicates the natural background radiation measured by the PBC trigger detector if no radiation source is installed.
+This count rate is compensated by the system.
 Adjust time Input field for the time interval of the lower adjustment.
 When the adjust is performed, the measurement parameter set was overwritten.
 After each time interval a lower adjust at the level detectors is performed.
 This process is repeated as long as the PBC threshold count rate is exceeded.